 - Chris Harrison, Business Development Director, Lockheed Martin UK

 Session Four: Sensors, Data Architecture and the Digital Backbone of Strike and IAMD

 Both strike and active defence are as good as the information systems that underpin them.
 Improvements in areas such as space-based ISR promise to revolutionise these systems, but also create new dependencies in terms of enablers.
 This panel will discuss both the emerging opportunities to achieve ever greater efficiencies in the effort to deliver information to war fighters, as well as the challenges of delivering it.

-Chair: Julianna Suess, Research Analyst and Policy Lead, Space Policy, RUSI
+Chair: Juliana Suess, Research Analyst and Policy Lead, Space Policy, RUSI

-- LTG Henry Obering, Former Director, Missile Defence Agency
+- Lt Gen Henry Obering, Former Director, Missile Defence Agency

 - Jerome Dunn, Director, Strategic Mission Solutions, Northrop Grumman

 - Air Vice-Marshal Paul Godfrey, Commander, UK Space Command

 - Amelia Gould, Portfolio Director, BAE Systems Combat Systems

 Session Five: Combining Strike, Active Defence and Resilience into an Integrated Response